origo-map/origo-documentation/content/layers.md

 `layerType` | option to set how the vector layer should be rendered.
 The options are cluster, [image](https://openlayers.org/en/latest/apidoc/ol.source.ImageVector.html) or vector.
 Default is vector.
 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
 `clusterOptions` | options for clustering.
 See the settings page for details.
+`searchable` | used with includeSearchableLayers in search control.
+Can be set to 'always', true (when visible) or false.

 #### Basic example GeoJSON